zachthenerd169/uiowa-rmc/GIT_README.md

 reason why a valid message would contain \r anyways.
 ```

-Some commits do not need bodys to explain what they do
+Some commits do not need bodies to explain what they do
 ```
 Fix typos in user guide
 ```